kaan-aslim/ros2-inverted-pendulum-simulation-and-lqr-control/README.md

 - Robot State Publisher
 - Gazebo Fortress
 - Robot Spawner
-- ROS2â€“Gazebo Bridge
+- ROS2–Gazebo Bridge
 - LQR Controller Node

-After startup, the cartâ€“pole system is spawned into the simulation and the controller immediately begins stabilizing the pendulum around the upright equilibrium.
+After startup, the cart–pole system is spawned into the simulation and the controller immediately begins stabilizing the pendulum around the upright equilibrium.

 ---